 - Active refers to a Transmitter connection that is online and in use. - Standby refers to a Transmitter connection that is online. - Offline refers to a Transmitter connection that is offline. - All Devices Use this drop-down menu to filter Transmitters by location.
-Use Locations to limit the Transmitters seen on the page. - Click to add a new Location. - Select a Transmitter and click the Move to icon to add devices to a Location. - X Select a Location from the drop-down menu and click this icon to delete it.
+Use Locations to limit the Transmitters seen on the page. - - Click to add a new Location. - Select a Transmitter and click the Move to icon to add devices to a Location. - X Select a Location from the drop-down menu and click this icon to delete it.

-- Select a Location and click this icon to change the name. - Click to delete selected Transmitters. - Click an option to have selected Transmitters: - Copy & Paste: Copy settings from one Transmitter and paste them to another (see Copy & Paste, page 213). - Reboot: Shut down and restart. - Reset to Factory: Reset all setting to the factory default.
+- Z Select a Location and click this icon to change the name. - Image: A start of the start of - The Click to delete selected Transmitters. - Click an option to have selected Transmitters: - Copy & Paste: Copy settings from one Transmitter and paste them to another (see Copy & Paste, page 213). - Reboot: Shut down and restart. - Reset to Factory: Reset all setting to the factory default.